Altinity/clickhouse-sql-examples/helm/README.md

 # Sample Helm charts for ClickHouse and ClickHouse Keeper

-The samples in this directory illustrate simple Helm charts that can be used to deploy ClickHouse and Keeper resources.
+The samples in this directory illustrate simple Helm charts that can be used to deploy ClickHouse and ClickHouse Keeper.

 We do not make an effort to show everything users can do with Helm.
 The samples provide a starting point for further embroidery.

-**IMPORTANT NOTE** The ClickHouseKeeperInstallation (CHK) resource is still  marked as experimental by the cloud engineering team.
-It should not be used (yet) in production systems.
-We therefore recommend to continue with ZooKeeper for now.
+*Important notes:*

+1. ClickHouse Keeper resources (CHK) are not stable yet.
+They should not be used for production.
+2. Connections are unencrypted.
+Do not use them for sensitive data.
+3. If you select the LoadBalancer service type in values.yaml it will open one or more ports to the Internet.
+>>>>>>> bfe1c81 (Teach helm not to create external load balancer on EKS)

 ## Prerequisites